 If you fail to pay inheritance tax, you may face penalties and interest.
 In some cases, the state may place a lien on the estate, which can make it difficult to sell or transfer any assets.
 It’s crucial to pay inheritance tax on time to avoid these consequences.

 Inheritance planning can be complex, with various legal and financial implications.
-Consulting with a solicitor or a financial advisor who specializes in estate planning can help you navigate through the intricacies of the process.
+Consulting with a solicitor or a financial adviser who specializes in estate planning can help you navigate through the intricacies of the process.
 They will ensure that your will is legally binding and can assist you in optimizing tax efficiencies.

 How Inheritance Tax Works – Gov.UK (March 2023)